 Red flags for colorectal cancer

 The sensitivity and specificity of symptoms of colorectal cancer are limited.
-The following features have the strongest association with CRC, especially in patients with risk factors for colorectal cancer, and should always prompt further investigation.
+The following features have the strongest association with CRC, especially in patients with , and should always prompt further investigation.

 All patients with suspected CRC should undergo a complete colonoscopy with biopsy of suspicious lesions.
 Once the diagnosis is confirmed, additional tests to stage the cancer are required to guide management.